nealmcb/talk-multiwinner-delegate-selection/slides.md

 Celeste: https://www.coloradodems.org/delegate-selection-plan/

 > Delegates to assemblies shall be allocated in a fashion that fairly reflects the preferences expressed in a poll based on the highest contested race in the state or district for which the assembly is being held

+* Also note Aragon in the blockchain world!

 ---